Isogeometric shape optimisation of shell structures using multiresolution subdivision surfaces: Thin-shells

 where~$E$ is the Young's modulus, $\nu$ is the Poisson's ratio and $\vec H = H^{\alpha \beta \gamma \delta} \vec a_\alpha \otimes \vec a_\beta \otimes \vec a_\gamma \otimes \vec a_\delta $ is an auxiliary fourth order tensor with the contravariant components

 and the contravariant metric~$a^{\alpha \beta} = \vec a^\alpha \cdot \vec a^\beta$.

 The equilibrium configurations of the shell with prescribed loading are obtained from minimising~\eqref{eq:energyKL}.
-Note that for a well posed problem also the displacements on some parts of the boundary have to be prescribed in addition to the loading.
+Note that for a well-posed problem also the displacements on some parts of the boundary have to be prescribed in addition to the loading.
 In a finite element approximation, the mid-surface position and the displacement vectors in~\eqref{eq:energyKL} are approximated with basis functions and their coefficients

 In our implementation, the basis functions~$N_i(\theta^1, \theta^2) $ are obtained either from triangular Loop subdivision or quadrilateral Catmull-Clark subdivision.
-In both schemes there is one basis function associated with each each vertex of the control mesh.
+In both schemes there is one basis function associated with each vertex of the control mesh.
 Hence, the coefficients~$\vec x_i$ and~$\vec u_i$ are simply the position and displacements of a (control) vertex with the index~$i$.
-Introducing the approximations~\eqref{eq:interpolation} into the potential~\eqref{eq:energyKL} yields a discrete minimisation problem for computing the vertex displacements~$\vec u_i$.
+Introducing the approximations~\eqref{eq:interpolation} into the potential~\eqref{eq:energyKL} yields a discrete minimisation problem for computing the vertex displacements~$\vec u_i$,

 In order to compute the stationary points of~$\Pi(\vec u_i)$ domain integrals are numerically evaluated in a usual finite element fashion by iterating over the elements/faces in the control mesh.
-To this end, we use Gauss integration with~$3$ points for Loop and~$4$ points for Catmull-Clark subdivision.
-The basis function values at the Gauss points are evaluated with the simplified version of the algorithm proposed by Stam~\cite{Stam:1998aa,Stam:1999aa}, see~\cite{Cirak:2000aa,Cirak:2011aa}.
+Around extraordinary vertices subdivision surfaces consist of an infinite sequence of ever smaller rings of box splines in Loop subdivision and b-splines in Catmull-Clark subdivision~\cite{Peters:2008aa}.
+Hence, their numerical integration requires special care and has been investigated in several recent numerical studies~\cite{wawrzinek2016integration, juttler2016numerical}.
+For practical computations, the integration of each finite element using Gauss integration with~$3$ points for Loop subdivision and~$4$ points for Catmull-Clark subdivision appears to provide the best trade-off between accuracy and robustness~\cite{Long:2012aa, juttler2016numerical}.
+As an aside, the issue of accuracy of quadrature is independent from the sub-optimal convergence of finite elements based on subdivision surfaces, which is presently a very active area of research, see~\cite{majeedCirak:2016} and the references therein.
+At the Gauss points, we evaluate the basis functions with a simplified version of the algorithm proposed by Stam~\cite{Stam:1998aa,Stam:1999aa}, see~\cite{Cirak:2000aa,Cirak:2011aa}.
 Specifically, since the Gauss points are relatively far from extraordinary vertices there are no efficiency gains from the eigendecomposition considered in~\cite{Stam:1998aa,Stam:1999aa}.
 After numerical integration the stationarity condition for the minimisation problem~\eqref{eq:minimisation} yields a discrete system of equations